pikawika/VUB-BCI-thesis/README.md

 ### Installation instructions

-Most of the libraries related to the OpenBCI hardware works best on Windows machines.
-Some of the required dependencies aren't even available on macOS, for this reason these install instructions focus mainly on Windows 10 machines.
-However, a conda environment for macOS is also made available as well as some notes for macOS specific installs.
-Non OpenBCI related code works well on both macOS and Windows normally, although Windows is still adviced.
+Most of the libraries related to the OpenBCI hardware work best on Windows machines.
+Some of the required dependencies aren't even available on macOS, for this reason, these install instructions focus mainly on Windows 10 machines.
+However, a conda environment for macOS is also made available as well as some notes for macOS-specific installs.
+Non-OpenBCI-related code works well on both macOS and Windows normally, although Windows is still advised.

 | Title                                        | Documentation                                          |
 | -------------------------------------------- | ------------------------------------------------------ |